skyres17/android_device_xiaomi_ingres/README.md

 Copyright (C) 2022-2023 The LineageOS Project

-Device configuration for Xiaomi 12 Pro
+Device configuration for POCO F4 GT
 =========================================

-The Xiaomi 12 Pro (codenamed _"zeus"_) is a high-end smartphone from Xiaomi.
+The POCO F4 GT (codenamed _"ingres"_) is a high-end smartphone from Xiaomi.

 It was globally released in March 2022.